Revitalizing and sustaining a community through healthcare

 The second is the San Manuel Gateway College, which will integrate training programs in health careers with clinical experience, allowing students to benefit from hands-on training and mentoring by Loma Linda University Health faculty and students.
 This first-of-its-kind program in the United States, was made possible by a $10 million contribution of the San Manuel band of Mission Indians, composed of the indigenous peoples of the San Bernardino Valley and the surrounding mountains, passes and canyons and part of the greater Serrano Nation whose aboriginal lands encompassed the majority of San Bernardino County.

 The belief in holistic wellness extends to an understanding of stewardship of the planet and a respect for nature.
-This belief was key to the drive to ensure that the project met sustainability goals.
-The project achieved silver LEED certification (with a total 55 points) in October of 2017, marking the first such achievement for one of Loma Linda University’s collection of facilities.
+This belief was key in ensuring that the project met sustainability goals.
+The project achieved silver LEED Silver certification (with a total 55 points) in October of 2017, marking the first such achievement for one of Loma Linda University’s collection of facilities.

 Along with achievement of LEED points associated with indoor air quality, aims included reductions in contaminants through low-mercury lamping, green cleaning supplies, and integrated pest management practices.
 Water use was a top concern as well as the region had recently suffered through a multi-year drought.
 The resulting design incorporated water-saving restroom fixtures, drought-tolerant plantings, and irrigation controls with a projected savings of 1,000,000 gallons annually.